CS-DS-125/125book/py4e_rst/01-intro.rst

 names for your variables, but you cannot use any of Python’s reserved words as a name for a variable.

-When we train a dog, we use special words like “sit”, “stay”, and “fetch”.
+When we train a dog, we use special words like "sit", "stay", and "fetch".
 When you talk to a dog and don’t use any of the reserved words, they just look at you with a quizzical look on their face until you say a reserved word.
-For example, if you say, “I wish more people would walk to improve their overall health”, what most dogs likely hear is, “blah blah blah *walk* blah blah blah blah.”
-That is because “walk” is a reserved word in dog language.
+For example, if you say, "I wish more people would walk to improve their overall health", what most dogs likely hear is, "blah blah blah *walk* blah blah blah blah."
+That is because "walk" is a reserved word in dog language.
 Many might suggest that the language between humans and cats has no reserved words [1]_.